palfibeni/KerAzsMB/README.md

 CTRL+ALT+M will start your wow clients, while the process is ongoing, you cannot do anything else with mouse, keyboard.
 While the Scroll Lock is ON the numbers 0-9, will be redirected to each WoW client you have set up, and  only to them,.
 I have setup in this example an R, H keybind also, only for the sub clients, when pressed, you will send an ArrowUp, or ArrowDown to these, resulting in going forward, or backward with only on windows 2-5.
-You can add further key logic, like separate movement for mellee, and casters, or strafe for example with Numpad 4,6 keys.
+You can add further key logic, like separate movement for melee, and casters, or strafe for example with Numpad 4,6 keys.

 ## Tactic: